 Kanina and Inara waiting for Dina to perform in Egypt

-In addition to teaching, Inara is director of the Beledi Dance Company, a professional troupe established in 1976 that performs Middle Eastern belly dance, folkloric, cabaret dances and throughout Rhode Island and New England.
+In addition to teaching, Inara is director of the Azama Dance Company, a professional troupe that performs Middle Eastern belly dance, folkloric, cabaret dances and throughout Rhode Island and New England.
 As a company member, she performs in group choreographies and as a soloist.

 Inara is a professional belly dancer, and is often the featured artist performing at many of the area's premier venues including Opa, Habibi's and various shows and festivals.

-When not dancing, Inara spends her time teaching piano and voice lessons to children and adults.
-She is a classically-trained Soprano singer, costume designer and seamstress - often putting her talents to use creating colorful hand-dyed silk veils for many performers throughout the region.
+Outside of belly dancing, Inara spends her time teaching private piano lessons virtually out of her in home studio and teaching and performing ballroom at Endicott Dance.
+She is a classically-trained Soprano, costume designer and seamstress - often putting her talents to use creating colorful hand-dyed silk veils for many performers throughout the region.